 2. Should my child try out for the CYA Travel basketball?

 This is an individual family decision.
 Travel basketball requires a higher level of skill--of the approximately 3000 kids enrolled in CYA Winter basketball, only about 240 play in the Travel league.
-Travel basketball is generally restricted to boys in grades 5-8, and the county league (FCYBL) places a quota on how many 4th graders or younger can be placed on the Travel teams.
+Travel basketball is generally restricted to boys aged 9-13 and girls aged 9-14, and the county league (FCYBL) places a quota on how many 9-year olds and younger can be placed on the Travel teams.
 Travel basketball also requires a bigger time commitment from kids and parents since teams practice twice a week for 60-90 minutes each time and play multiple games each week; moreover, games can be held at locations up to 45 minutes driving time (more depending on traffic) from the Chantilly area.
 Unlike house basketball, FCYBL has no minimum playing time requirement and the allocation of playing time is up to the coach with overall guidance from the CYA basketball board (CYA’s policy is a minimum of 3 minutes per half for any team members who attended the two practices prior to the game).

 On the positive side, those kids participating in the Travel program get more individualized instruction, play on teams where the skill levels are more consistent, and play against stronger competition than in the House program.
 This allows them to develop their skills at a faster pace and be better prepared to play for their high school teams when they reach high school age.

 3. How do I sign up for CYA Travel Basketball?